uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

 This will create 400 minions on 2 swarm hosts.
-Currently only SLES 12 SP1 with the released Salt version are supported.
+Currently only SLES 12 SP1 with the released Salt product_version are supported.

 ## SMT